davified/refactoring-exercise/README.md

-Software engineering principles, from Robert C. Martin's book [*Clean Code*](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for data science workflows in Python.
+Software engineering principles, from Robert C. Martin's book [*Clean Code*](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for machine learning / data science workflows in Python.
 This is not a style guide.
 It's a guide to producing readable, reusable, and refactorable software.

 Not every principle herein has to be strictly followed, and even fewer will be universally